drivendataorg/water-supply-forecast-rodeo/forecast/2nd place/README.md

 1. Set the `src/` folder as the working directory.

+2. Download the following files from the competition into the `src/data` folder:

+    - `metadata.csv`
+    - `forecast_train_monthly_naturalized_flow.csv`
+    - `forecast_train.csv`
+    - `geospatial.gpkg`

-2. Need to download SNOTEL and USGS Streamflow data for all available years that allowed for training in `data/` folder.
+3. Need to download SNOTEL and USGS Streamflow data for all available years that allowed for training in `data/` folder.
 Please run script `download_train_data.sh` to download all training data automatically.
 After downloading the data you should receive next directory structure in `src` folder:
     ```